Randwick Park

-Randwick Park is an eastern residential suburb of the city of Auckland, New Zealand.
+Randwick Park is a suburb of Auckland, New Zealand.

+The suburb is located east of Manurewa and is in the Manurewa-Papakura ward, one of the thirteen administrative divisions of Auckland Council.

 The suburb had high unemployment and high crime rates in the early 2000s, but after a liquor store owner was killed in 2008, a residents' association was formed to improve local sports and community facilities, with support from the Manurewa Local Board and Auckland Council's Southern Initiative program.
 It was named the Mitre10 Community of the Year in 2017.